 - In order not to impair the indicated mixing ratio more than necessary, you should use highly concentrated paints and pigments with high coloring power for the epoxy resin coloring.

-- Before using newly purchased epoxy paint for the first time, you should carry out a small test: For this purpose you mix a small part of the resin mixture with the paint in a separate container in order to observe the reaction and to be able to make appropriate adjustments to the planned dosage.
+- Before using newly purchased epoxy paint for the first time, you should carry out a small test: For this purpose, you mix a small part of the resin mixture with the paint in a separate container in order to observe the reaction and to be able to make appropriate adjustments to the planned dosage.

-- However, the lack of protection against UV light can lead to a change in color due to yellowing or to fading, even with previously colored casting resin.
+- However, the lack of protection against UV light can lead to a change in color due to yellowing or fading, even with previously colored casting resin.

-Step by step Instructions: How to Color Epoxy Resin
+Step by Step Instructions: How to Color Epoxy Resin

 Just follow the steps listed below to color your resin aesthetically and with high quality without any problems: